A Phase-field Model for Apoptotic Cell Death: Introduction

-In this study we develop a multi-component phase-field model incorporating chemical reactions between a cyto (cell) and a cytotoxin phase, to understand and model the physical characteristics exhibited by a cell undergoing apoptosis.
-This employs a coupled set of partial differential equations for the phase fields $\varphi$ (cyto) and $\sigma$ (cytotoxin).
-Phase-field modelling of apoptosis remains a relatively unexplored area of modelling for cellular dynamics and therefore provides a opportunity for this model to serve as a novel tool for investigating apoptosis.
-The use of multi-component phase-field models with reaction equations is well-established, with extensive literature not only in general contexts \cite{bai2022chemo,gaziano2024phase,moure2018three}, but also in applications to biological phenomena, with published work to date focusing predominantly on modeling cell growth \cite{wise2008three,hawkins2012numerical,colli2017optimal}.
-To obtain a chemo-mechanical phase-field model to produce the desired dynamics of finger formation, we take inspiration from Kobayashi's work on solidification \cite{kobayashi1993modeling}.
-Furthermore, to ensure the reaction component of the apoptosis model stays in certain bounds we utilise the same substitution as Kobayashi \cite{kobayashi1993modeling}.
-The apoptosis model is also inspired by the system proposed by Fried and Gurtin \cite{fried1993continuum}.
+Moreover, according to Mustafa~et~al.~\cite{Mustafa2024_ApoptosisOverview}, the extrinsic pathway begins when death ligands, such as TNF-$\alpha$ or Fas ligand, bind to their specific receptors on the cell membrane.
+In contrast, the intrinsic pathway involves permeabilisation of the outer mitochondrial membrane and the subsequent release of apoptogenic factors, including cytochrome~\emph{c}, under the control of Bcl-2 family proteins.
+Both routes lead to a cascade of biochemical reactions that activate caspases, fragment DNA, and promote the systematic disassembly of cellular structures.

-We address the need for a multi-component phase-field model for simulating apoptotic behavior by developing a novel framework.
-The framework builds upon the mathematical structure for modeling reaction kinetics developed by Krambeck et al. \cite{krambeck1970mathematical} which examines the fundamental properties of constitutive laws in chemically reacting systems, focusing on common physical assumptions and mass-action-based rate expressions.
-It also calls on the mechanics of phase-field models proposed by Clavijo et al. \cite{clavijo2022continuum}.
-Additionally, further work by Clavijo et al. \cite{clavijo2021extended} is also used, as it presents a unified, thermodynamically consistent framework for modeling multicomponent, solid systems undergoing coupled diffusion and chemical reactions.
-In their work Clavijo et al. develop the extended Larch\'e-Cahn framework to simulate how chemo-mechanical and reactive processes drive phase separation, domain evolution, and microstructural changes.
+In this study, we develop a multi-component non-conserved phase-field framework incorporating cascading biochemical reactions between a cyto phase (cell) and an apoptotic activation field (triggered by the intrinsic or extrinsic apoptosis mechanism), to understand and model the physical characteristics exhibited by a cell undergoing apoptosis.
+This employs a coupled set of partial differential equations for the fields $\varphi$ (cyto phase) and $\sigma$ (cytotoxic phase).
+In our scenario, $\sigma$ is a non-conserved external driving mechanism that triggers the degenerative reaction, which leads to apoptosis in the cell.
+The phase field $\varphi$ is also a non-conserved order parameter representing the cell.
+Phase-field modelling of apoptosis remains a relatively unexplored area of modelling for cellular dynamics and therefore provides an opportunity for this model to serve as a novel tool for investigating apoptosis.
+The use of multi-component phase-field models with reaction equations is well-established, with extensive literature not only in general contexts~\cite{bai2022chemo,gaziano2024phase,moure2018three}, but also in applications to biological phenomena, with published work to date focusing predominantly on modelling cell growth~\cite{wise2008three,hawkins2012numerical,colli2017optimal}.
+To obtain a phase-field model to produce the desired dynamics of finger formation, we take inspiration from Kobayashi's work on solidification~\cite{kobayashi1993modeling} and the system proposed by Fried \& Gurtin~\cite{fried1993continuum}.